sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 **3) Reduced gap between the user and IT**

-Moving towards an empirical cycle of trying, observing, and correcting when managing IT inviatives will require involving the user throughout the exercise.
+Moving towards an empirical cycle of trying, observing, and correcting when managing IT initiatives will require involving the user throughout the exercise.
 This involves:

 - Increased focus on outcomes over advance planning activities
 - Increasing the frequency of deployment in production to receive feedback from end-users